DHZ-calendar/SchoolCalendar/README.md

 ![HolidayCreate](readme_pics/holiday_create.png)

-Notice that if you create a holiday on a day when some teacher is working, you will be warned that the teacher job is going to be deleted (since there is a holiday)!
+Notice that if you create a holiday on a day when some teacher is working, you will be warned that the teacher's job is going to be deleted (since there is a holiday)!

 Then a stage for class 1A: left menu -> Manage entities -> Stages -> Add new.

 ![StageCreate](readme_pics/stage_create.png)

-You can check how those two instances are rendered in the timetable: go to left menu -> Timetable, go to the desired week using the button `go`, right above the timetable (for the stage and the holiday), and look for them, they should be fairly easy to spot.
+You can check how those two instances are rendered in the timetable: go to left menu -> Timetable, go to the desired week using the button `go`, right above the timetable and look for them, they should be fairly easy to spot.

 ### Teacher Assignment